 Yes, you can uninstall it, and there will be no harm.
 If Windows needs it, it will ask you directly install it from the Update Catalog website.
 The update is only for the consumer builds.

-Microsoft Update Health Tools is not a threat and a useful tool for computers that are not able to upgrade to the next version because of issues we mentioned above.
+Microsoft Update Health Tools is not a threat and is a useful tool for computers that are not able to upgrade to the next version because of the issues we mentioned above.
 It is best you let it remain as it is.